Rodney Sikumba

 Rhodine Sikumba, commonly known as Rodney Sikumba, is a Zambian politician.
-He is the current Minister of Tourism of Zambia and the member of parliament for Livingstone Constituency.
+He was the Minister of Tourism of Zambia and the member of parliament for Livingstone Constituency, both from 2021 to 2026.
 He is a member of the United Party for National Development (UPND).
-He was born on 29 March 1980 in Zambia.
+He was born on 29 March 1980.
 He holds a Bachelor's degree in Arts and a Masters of Business Administration.

+Political Career

+Sikumba stood as the United Party for National Development candidate for MP in Livingstone constituency at the 2021 general election on 12 August 2021 and was elected.
+The following month, President Hakainde Hichilema appointed him as the Minister of Tourism and Arts.

+On 18 May 2026, Sikumba announced that he has withdrawn from seeking re-election in Livingstone and will not stand for any position in the 2026 general election.